Perspective | Out of uncertainty comes a new Nationals motto: ‘Suck it up and deal with it’

 “I still worry about these guys,” Manager Dave Martinez said.
 “They’re all doing fine.
 Can’t wait to get them back.”

-We don’t know precisely who will be placed on the Nats’ the covid-19 injured list, but absent from Monday’s workout were Josh Bell, the new first baseman; Josh Harrison, due to start at second; Trea Turner, the catalyst of a shortstop and potential third-place hitter; Kyle Schwarber, the free agent signed to play left field; and Yan Gomes and Alex Avila, the two men designated to catch this season.
+We don’t know precisely who will be placed on the Nats’ covid-19 injured list, but absent from Monday’s workout were Josh Bell, the new first baseman; Josh Harrison, due to start at second; Trea Turner, the catalyst of a shortstop and potential No. 3 hitter; Kyle Schwarber, the free agent signed to play left field; and Yan Gomes and Alex Avila, the two men designated to catch this season.

 So, then, more than half a lineup watching from home?
 “It is possible,” Martinez said.
-And maybe the possibility that veteran Jonathan Lucroy — who has not yet reported to the Nationals after he was cut by the White Sox at the end of spring training — could catch Scherzer in the opener.
+And maybe the possibility that veteran Jonathan Lucroy, who has not yet reported to the Nationals after he was cut by the Chicago White Sox at the end of spring training, could catch Scherzer in the opener.

 For those players who tested positive and their teammates in quarantine, there will be physical and mental components to eventually coming back.
-The advice of Juan Soto, the star outfielder who entered covid quarantine on Opening Day last summer: “Just try to don’t be crazy.”
+The advice of Juan Soto, the star outfielder who entered covid isolation on Opening Day last year: “Just try to don’t be crazy.”

 Which won’t be easy.
 Bell and Schwarber, for instance, rolled through spring training, pulverizing Grapefruit League pitching, appearing as if each was ready for a bounce-back season.
-If they’re unable to play when the season opens, as it now appears, their absence will be felt not only in the games they miss, but it could extend to the games when they return.
+If they’re unable to play when the season opens, as it now appears, the Nationals could be impacted even after they return.
 The minor leagues don’t start up until next month.
 There’s no competitive format for rehabbing players to knock off rust.

 And yet there’s only one attitude to take.

-“We’re gonna make it work,” Martinez said.
+“We’re going to make it work,” Martinez said.

 It’s all you can say.
 Still, this is unsettling stuff.
 Not just because of the pandemic.
 Baseball is a sport built on routine and rhythm.
 Right now, for Washington, neither of those exist.